crushlovely/Amaro/README.md

 ## What's Included?
 Amaro aims to set you up with all you need to write a beautiful, maintainable, well-tested app.
+All the default pods are optional; feel free to pick and choose as needed for your project (though you will probably want most of them).

 ### Foundation
 * A well-chosen class prefix is enforced.